AJ090401/IT-Home-Lab/Windows 2012/readme.md

 <summary>📂 Click to expand Storage Mapped Drive screenshots</summary>
 <br>

-### Step 1: Verification of Automated Network Drive Mapping
+### Verification of Automated Network Drive Mapping

 To confirm that corporate storage automation and role-based group policies were executing correctly on the client side, File Explorer was reviewed within the active user session.